gpstar81/GPStarAudio-Serial-Library/README.md

 **led&#95;off:** Control whether the onboard status LED flashes or not during playback or non playback.
 Valid values are 0 for allowing the LED to function or `1` for disabling the LED.
 The default is `0`.

-## Trigger configuration
+## GP pin configuration and usage
-Unique to GPStar Audio XL are the trigger pins.
+Unique to GPStar Audio XL are the GP pins.
 These can be setup so you can play sounds without any coding.
-You can also conigure the behaviour of these pins by setting them up into the GPStarAudio.ini configuration file.
+This area contains playback setup and configuration of the 20 GP pins.
+The pins are identified by gp1_ prefix in the ini file.
+The range is from gp1_ up to gp20_.
 Please refer to the example configuration file located in this repository for usage.

-Note that these do not need to be configured for the trigger pins to operate and if `GPStarAudio.ini` is not on the micro SD card the default settings are loaded for the trigger pins.
+Note that these do not need to be configured for the GP pins to operate and if `GPStarAudio.ini` is not on the micro SD card the default settings are loaded for the GP pins.

-**[gpstartracks]:** This area contains playback setup and configuration of the 20 trigger pins.
-The pins are identified by gp1_ prefix in the ini file.
-The range is from `gp1_` up to `gp20_`.
+**[gpstarmode]** Valid settings for this is `normal`, or `repeat`.
+Normal plays the track and it stops when it finishes.
+Repeat will make the track loop forever unless re activated again to do something else.

-**gp#&#95;playback:** Control how the playback is assigned to this trigger.
-Valid settings are `normal` or `loop`. `normal` will play the file until completion then it stops. `loop` will continuously loop the the audio until the pin is triggered again.
+**[gpstartrigger]** Control how the playback is assigned to this GP pin.
+Valid settings are `press` or `hold`.
+Pressing will activate the GP pin and play the track.
+Hold will also activate any setting assigned to the GP pin for the track, however releasing will make it perform an associated action setup with **[gpstarplayback]**.
 Default is `normal`.

-**gp#&#95;trigger:** Set how the audio is triggered.
-Valid settings are `press` or `hold`.
-With `press`, when you make contact between the trigger pin and the ground pin below it the audio file will play and will contiinue to play even when you release the contact between the trigger pin and ground pin.
-With `hold`, you need to make continuous contact between the trigger pin and ground pin for the audio to play, as releasing the contact will cause it to stop.
-Default is `press`.
+**[gpstarplayback]** This sets what the GP pin action will do if it is already playing a track associated with it.
+Valid settings are `stop`, `pause`, `restart`.
+When pause is used, activating the GP pin again will resume the playback of the track where it left off.

-**gp#&#95;file_number:** The track number on the microSD card.
-The default is the pin number of this trigger.
-For example, set this to `100` to play the wav file with the `100_` prefix.
+**[gpstartracks]** The track number on the MicroSD Card.
+The default is the pin number of this GP pin.
+For example, set this to 100 to play the wav file with the 100_ prefix.

-**gp#&#95;volume:** The default volume for the track.
-Valid ranges are `0` to `-59`, with `0` being the loudest and `-59` being the most quiet.
-The default is `0`.
+**[gpstartrackvolume]** The default volume for the individual track playback.
+Valid ranges are 0 to -59, with 0 being the loudest and -59 being the most quiet.
+The default is 0.

+## Preparing your audio files
+GPStar Audio plays audio from uncompressed WAV files from a MicroSD Card of any size formatted as FAT32.
+Please note that MicroSD cards larger than 32GB often come formatted in exFAT.
+Please reformat these cards as FAT32 using 32KB block size.
+Mac and Linux users can format normally with their standard disk utility software.
+Windows users will need to use the FAT32 Format utility found on the gpstartechnologies.com support and downloads page to format cards with capacities larger than 32GB.

+The currently supported WAV file format is 16 bit at 44.1kHz stereo.
+Other audio formats can be easily converted with any audio editor or free ones.
+All WAV files must be loaded onto the root of the MicroSD card and named appropriately with a prefixed number sequence of `###_filename.wav`.
+For example, `001_sound1.wav, 002_sound2.wav, 4000_sound3.wav`.
+The most and only important thing to remember in the naming is the `###_` prefix for all tracks.

+You must also **remove** any metadata that may be present in the WAV files.
+This can be done in many free audio editors such as Audacity.

+**It is highly recommended to use high quality and fast MicroSD cards, otherwise audio playback can be slow or delayed.
+We recommend cards as fast or faster than Sandisk Extreme A1/A2 U3 V30.**

 ## Links